cubesteak/UsedRotten/README.md

  - The permission UsedRotten.Crafting allows people to craft flesh to leather.
  - Working on a furnace permission, but none yet.

+File:
+ - Plugin jar file is available at https://drive.google.com/file/d/0Bxs-2GyuqfD9VVhhaFU4dW43eFk/

+Install:
+ - Download the jar file and place in server plugins directory.
+ - Add permission for crafting if desired.

 Written for CraftBukkit Beta Build (1.7.2-R0.3)